johnsonjh/VEDIT/README.md

 * Find and archive other ancient VEDIT ⧸ VEDIT‑PLUS distributions.

+* Collect and archive any significant commercial or community add-ons or macros compatible with VEDIT ⧸ VEDIT‑PLUS up to 2.33b.

 Can you help with any of the above?
 If you can, please open an [issue](https://github.com/johnsonjh/VEDIT/issues) and let us know.